-5.5 Containers-The containers shall be of such a nature that the bars can be totally immersed in either the water or 1N NaOH solution.
-The containers shall be made of material that can withstand prolonged exposure to 80 °C (176 °F) and must be resistant to a 1N NaOH solution (see Note 1).
+5.5 Containers-The containers shall be of such a nature that the bars can be totally immersed in either the water or 1N sodium hydroxide (NaOH) solution.
+The containers shall be made of material that can withstand prolonged exposure to 80 °C and must be resistant to a 1N NaOH solution (see Note 1).
 The containers must be so constructed that when used for storing specimens, the loss or gain of moisture is prevented by tight-fitting covers, by sealing, or both (see Note 2).
-The bars in the solution must be placed and supported so that the solution has access to the entire surface of the bar; therefore, it should be ensured that the specimens do not touch the sides of the container or each other.
-The specimens, if stood upright in the solution, shall not be supported by the metal gauge stud.
+The bars in the solution must be placed and supported so that the solution has access to the entire surface of each bar; therefore, ensure that the specimens do not touch the sides of the container or each other.
+The specimens, if stood upright in the solution, shall not be supported by the metal gage stud.

-NOTE 1-The NaOH solution will corrode glass or metal containers.
+NOTE 1-The NaOH solution corrodes glass or metal containers.

 NOTE 2-Some microwave-proof food storage containers made of polypropylene or high-density polythylene have been found to be acceptable.

-5.6 Oven, or Water Bath-A convection oven or water bath with temperature control maintaining $80.0 \pm 2.0$ °C (176 $\pm$ 3.6 °F).
+5.6 Oven, or Water Bath-A convection oven or water bath with temperature control maintaining 80.0 ± 2.0 °C.